0xPolycode/klaster-v2-tech-memo/klaster-tech.md

 * Payment with credit cards/Apple Pay/Google Pay - Klaster Nodes can accept traditional payment methods for gas and cover the on-chain costs for the user.
 * Free transactions - Klaster Nodes can reward users with "free" initial transactions, to ease the onboarding process.

+## Liveness Guarantees

+Klaster protocol must maintain liveness guarantees for its users.
+This is achieved through the use of the Klaster Token.
+The "Solvers" who execute transactions on behalf of other users need to stake their Klaster token into Klaster smart contracts.
+For every transaction that reaches the Klaster mempool, a PoS system is used to determine which Solver will execute the transaction.
+If the Solver is not available or has an insufficient gas balance to execute the transaction, they are slashed.
+If they are available and can execute the transaction, they are rewarded.Depending on how much Klaster a node has staked, they increase the chance of being selected to execute a transaction.
+A proposal on how to achieve this through the usage of
+Chainlink VRF will be presented in a separate document.